1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What are polyps in the colon?

-Small growths in the colon lining that may turn into cancer if left untreated.
+Colon polyps are abnormal growths in the lining of the colon that can potentially develop into cancer if left untreated.

-Anyone age 45 or older, or younger if you have a family history of polyps or colorectal cancer.
+Screening is recommended for anyone aged 45 and above, or younger individuals with a family history of polyps or colorectal cancer.

-Generally every 10 years if no polyps are found.
-If polyps are detected, your doctor will recommend a shorter interval.
+Typically, colonoscopy is recommended every 10 years if no polyps are found.
+If polyps are detected, your doctor may recommend a shorter interval for follow-up.

 Does polyp removal hurt?

-Diets high in red and processed meats and low in fiber have been linked to an increased risk of polyps.
+Diets high in red meat and processed foods, combined with low fiber intake, are associated with a higher risk of developing colon polyps.

 Can I prevent colon polyps?

-An adenomatous polyp is a type of growth with a higher potential to develop into colorectal cancer over time.
+An adenomatous polyp is a type of colon polyp that has a higher likelihood of turning into colorectal cancer over time.

-Stool tests can detect blood or abnormal DNA, but colonoscopy remains the most comprehensive screening method.
+Stool tests can detect blood or abnormal DNA, but colonoscopy remains the most thorough and reliable screening method.

-Most patients recover fully within 24 hours and can resume normal activities almost immediately.
+Most patients recover within one day and can resume normal activities shortly after the procedure.

-Contact GastroDoxs online or call our Houston clinic to book an appointment with Dr. Rishi Chadha.
+To schedule a screening, contact GastroDoxs and call our Houston clinic to arrange an appointment with Dr. Rishi Chadha.

 Related Blogs